 Smart garden installation and reduced maintenance go hand-in-hand

-(Excerpted from Ecoscaping Back to the Future…Restoring Chesapeake Landscapes, plus new material.)
+(Excerpted from Ecoscaping Back to the Future…Restoring Chesapeake Landscapes, by Zora Lathan and Thistle A. Cone, plus new material.)

 Creating conservation landscapes—often referred to as BayScapes, GreenScapes, and RainScapes—include using native plants, removing invasive plants, conserving water, eliminating or reducing chemical fertilizers and pesticides to reduce pollution and conserve resources, shaping the ground for better infiltration and erosion control, and enhancing aesthetics and wildlife habitat.